Yendall/C-Description-Parser/README.md

 ------
 1. Condense data down to meaningful words using filters and output the data into new condense_files ✓
 2. Create vectors with combined words from the data set for each field. ✓
-3. Compute the Cosine Similarity between data sets (This is not accurate enough) ✓
+3. Compute the Cosine Similarity between data sets ✓
-4. Compute the Semantic Similarity between data sets
-5. Find the Euclidean Distance between the normalised vector values after clustering
+4. Find the Euclidean Distance between the normalised vector values after clustering